 In an academic setting, accuracy is a must.
 In research, attention to detail is taken for granted.
 A flawed manuscript will not be published.
-A survey showed how easy or difficult it was to get a paper written in English accepted for publication in a scientific journal.
-Four out of ten writers with English as their mother tongue had their papers accepted.
-The acceptance rate for non-native writers was only fifty per cent.
+Not surprisingly, it is easier for writers with English as their mother tongue to have their papers accepted; the acceptance rate for non-native writers is much lower.

 In business, correct English is just as crucial – language errors in advertising, in manuals, in customer correspondence or on a website will be noticed and will affect the company’s reputation negatively.
 That is why you need a copyeditor!